dahnte/parasitic-worms/extended_script/README.md

 - `round.remainingWorms` - Holds amount of blue members left
 - `round.remainingParasites` - Holds amount of green members left
 - `round.endFlag` - 1 = round end, 0 = round alive
-- `round.playerListId` - Holds an array of all current players ID
+- `round.playerList` - Holds a map of all current players ID, used only when finding a new parasitic host
 - `round.hostLoadout` - Holds an array of the parasitic host's default loadout
 - `round.parasiteLoadout` - Holds an array of a parasite's default loadout

+### Global variables
+Global variables used:
+- `specList` - Holds a map of players who have joined the spectator team
+- `round` - Round constructor used in most functions

 ## Bugs
-- If the room reaches < 3 players mid round the game continues as usual, however it corrects itself once there are > 3 players.
+- If the room reaches < 3 players mid round the game continues as usual, however it corrects itself once there are > 3 players
 - Room skips maps sometimes
+- Parasitic host may not be selected after the last green team member spectates, nothing breaking

 ## Planned features
 - Sprite/sounds/mod pack
-- In-game commands to change game parameters and spectate.
 - Possible scaling as to how many *parasitic hosts* are chosen depending on room size.

 ## Credits